QwenLM/Qwen-Audio/README.md

 ---

 **Qwen-Audio** (Qwen Large Audio Language Model) is the multimodal version of the large model series, Qwen (abbr.
 Tongyi Qianwen), proposed by Alibaba Cloud.
-Qwen-Audio accepts audio and text as inputs, outputs text.
+Qwen-Audio accepts diverse audio (human speech, natural sound, music and song) and text as inputs, outputs text.
 The contribution of Qwen-Audio include:

 - **Fundamental audio models**: We introduce Qwen-Audio, a fundamental multi-task audio-language model that supports various tasks, languages, and audio types, serving as a universal audio understanding model.
 Building upon Qwen-Audio, we develop Qwen-Audio-Chat through instruction fine-tuning, enabling multi-turn dialogues and supporting diverse audio-oriented scenarios.
 Both Qwen-Audio and Qwen-Audio-Chat models are open-source, promoting the growth and development of the audio-text multimodal community.
 - **Multi-task learning framework for all types of audios**: To scale up audio-language pre-training, we address the challenge of variation in textual labels associated with different datasets by proposing a multi-task training framework, enabling knowledge sharing and avoiding one-to-many interference.
 Our model incorporates more than 30 tasks and extensive experiments show the model achieves strong performance.